Sleep Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-The article describes the clinical phenotypes associated with anti-GAD antibodies as distinctly evolved the last decade, their underlying pathophysiology, the significance of anti-GAD antibody titers in clinical diagnosis, and the current therapeutic approaches.
+The article describes the clinical phenotypes associated with anti-GAD antibodies as distinctly evolved in the last decade, their underlying pathophysiology, the significance of anti-GAD antibody titers in clinical diagnosis, and the current therapeutic approaches.

-• High levels of GAD antibodies associates with stiff-person syndrome and a subgroup of patients with cerebellar ataxia or drug-resistant temporal lobe epilepsy. | |
+• High levels of GAD antibodies are associated with stiff-person syndrome and a subgroup of patients with cerebellar ataxia, encephalitis, or drug-resistant temporal lobe epilepsy. | |

-• The diagnostic criteria for stiff-person syndrome include: (1) stiffness of the axial muscles; (2) superimposed painful spasms; (3) electromyographic evidence of continuous motor unit activity; (4) absence of an alternative diagnosis; and (5) positive GAD antibodies. | |
+• The diagnostic criteria for stiff-person syndrome include (1) stiffness of the axial muscles; (2) superimposed painful spasms; (3) electromyographic evidence of continuous motor unit activity at rest; (4) absence of an alternative diagnosis; and (5) high-titer anti-GAD antibodies. | |

-• It is not yet clear whether GAD antibodies are pathogenic or a marker of aberrantly activated innate and acquired immunity. | |
+• It is not clear whether GAD antibodies are pathogenic or a marker of aberrantly activated innate and acquired immunity. | |

 • There is strong evidence that in stiff-person syndrome, as well as in patients with the other GAD-associated neurologic syndromes, there is intrathecal synthesis of GAD antibodies. | |